swiss6th/ossia-dmx/SETUP.md

 	If you need any of the other plugins, of course, leave them enabled.

-1. Copy `wait.conf` to `/etc/systemd/system/dhcpcd.d`.
+1. Copy `wait.conf` to `/etc/systemd/system/dhcpcd.service.d`.
 It forces `dhcpcd` to wait up to 60 seconds for a DHCP lease, as `olad` will be useless if the Pi has no IP address.
 This is basically the **Wait for network at boot** feature enabled in `raspi-config`, but with a specific timeout.
 Alternatively, you could set a static IP address for the Pi.

 1. Copy `ola-gpio.service` to `/etc/systemd/system`.

 1. Run `sudo systemctl daemon-reload`.

-1. Run `sudo systemctl stop olad`.

 1. Run `sudo adduser olad gpio`.

+1. Run `sudo systemctl enable ola-gpio`.

 1. Run `echo 'SUBSYSTEM=="spidev", MODE="0666"' | sudo tee -a /etc/udev/rules.d/99-spi.rules > /dev/null` (see <https://opendmx.net/index.php/OLA_Device_Specific_Configuration#SPI>).

+1. Run `sudo systemctl stop olad`.

 1. Copy `ola-gpio.conf` to `/etc/ola`.
 In this file, you may adjust the DMX values to trigger a GPIO pin on/off.
 You may also change the `gpio_slot_offset` to change the start channel for these pins.
 Do not touch the `gpio_pins` line.
 It is set to GPIO connectors soldered to the header (23 and 24, if you followed the standard design for an Ossia DMX Pi).
 For details on this file, see <https://github.com/OpenLightingProject/ola/tree/master/plugins/gpio/README.md>.